weixian-zhang/Panorama/README.md

 *  Patch Status: This tab gives you a <em>Grid Summary and Detail</em> view where you can select a VM and table below shows you which patches are missing.

 ### Firewall Insights Workbook
 This workbook categorizes traffics that are processed by your Azure Firewall into 4 tabs filtered views of: Threat Intelligence, NAT, Network and Application FQDNs

+### Log Analytics Insights Workbook
+It operates 1 workspace at a time, contains a view of ingested logs in GB grouped by Monitoring Solution, and Kubernetes specific logs collection by enabling ContainerInsignts.
+### Inventory Dashboard
+It contains 3 general categories:
+* All Resources
+* Virtual Machines: Number of Linux and Windows VMs and which VMs are running and which are not.
+Pie charts of VM grouped by Image Type and by VM SKU.
+* Networking: All Virtual Networks and Subnets
+  * Networking - NSG: whistleblowing about which NSG has no rules,
+  Subnets with no NSG (excluding AzureFirewallSubnet and GatewaySubnet)
+  which Inbound and/or Outbound rules has destination address * | Any | 0.0.0.0/0